mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 ![](images/mmw_upload-selected.jpg)

 From here you can select your data file and then click the `Upload` button.
-If you formatted your data correctly you should receive an `Upload Successful` message.
+If you formatted your data correctly you should receive an `Data was uploaded successfully` message.

 ![](images/mmw_upload_success.jpg)